luigimoccia/single_district/Readme.md

 Each unitary cost bar indicates in its label the net capacity factor of the technology.
 The net capacity factor is a result of the optimization, and refers to the useful generation excluding curtailment.
-The average price per unity of service delivered is indicated as a black diamond.
+The average price per unit of service delivered is indicated as a black diamond.
 This average price is derived by the dual variables of the linear program.
 Observe that in this scenario there are no active constraints on the minimum capacity of technologies.
 Therefore, each installed technology satisfies equality between costs and revenues, i.e. there is cost-price parity [Brown and Reichenberg, 2021](https://www.sciencedirect.com/science/article/pii/S0140988321002607).
-.
 ![](scenarios_and_results/Scenario_low_discount_bio_A_cost_price.png)

 ### Cost-revenue balances